kdclabs/camptix-kdcpay-gateway/readme.txt

 Tags: camptix, kdcpay
 Requires at least: 3.5
 Tested up to: 6.8.2
-Stable tag: 1.6.1
+Stable tag: 1.6.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-KDCpay Payment Platform for CampTix plugin
+KDCpay Platform for CampTix plugin with WhatsApp Pay

 == Description ==

 KDCpay Payment Platform for the CampTix plugin.

-Take payments in INR, LKR or USD through KDCpay using the CampTix plugin.
+Take payments in INR, LKR or USD +114 currencies through KDCpay using the CampTix plugin.
+Also India and Brazil can also use WhatsApp Native Payments.
 CampTix plugin needs to be installed and activated for the KDCpay payment platform to work.

 == Installation ==